6th September, 2021

 Teriyaki Sauce Ingredients

-For a traditional Japanese teriyaki sauce recipe that can be used as a marinade and glaze, you only need five ingredients:
+For a traditional Japanese teriyaki sauce recipe that can be used as a marinade and glaze, you only need four ingredients:

 However, if you’re looking to enhance the taste further, you can add any of the below ingredients: